 I criticize for feeding to stray cats.
 However, the person who could give a home to a homeless cat easily than anyone else is who has been feeding.
 The stray cats depend on humans who feed them.
 Unfortunately, as long as they continue to feed, another person would be difficult to close the cat.

 Even if that the person is truly a cat lover.

-I have recommended them several times to pick the cat up from the alley and keep it in their house.
-But their answer was always, “No.” They said like: “My husband hates cats.”
-“It is odd that cats aren't in outdoors.”
+I have recommended them several times to pick up the stray cat from the alley and keep it in their house.
+But their answer was always, “No.” They said, “My husband hates a cat.”
+“It is odd that there is no cat in the town.”
 “These cats are already my children, even though they are out.”
-The most likely answer is, “No, I won't.
-Because it's just a stray cat.”
+The most probable answer was, “I don't think so.
+It's just a stray cat.”

 This photo was taken on 20 August 2013, Tokyo, Japan. ©Naoto Shinkai